supergitX/code_generator/README.md

 - **Code Generation Agent:**
   - Trigger the agent via a `/generate-code` comment on issues/PRs, GitHub Issue Label, or scheduled runs.
   - The generated code will be saved in the `generated_code/` folder.

-- **Code Review Agent:**
-  - The agent automatically triggers on any code change (push/PR) and runs lint checks.
-  - Review logs will be saved in `review_reports/`, and flagged code will be saved in `flagged_code/`.

 ---